Andrew Hull

 Andrew Mackenzie Hull (August 15, 1963 – May 8, 2010) was a Canadian-born film maker, film director and architect.

-He was born in Oshawa, Ontario, Canada, and died in London, England.
+Hull worked as an architect in Paris in 1991 before moving to Dessau,Germany and later to Berlin.
+In Dessau, he worked video and animation projects and mentored students.
+In 1992, he was co-commissioned to make a documentary video, "Pay No Attention to the Man Behind the Curtain".
+In Dessau, Hull also the 43 minute film Earworm, and presented the video installation, Berlin Alexanderplatz, at the Ostranenie International Video Festival.

+In 1996, Hull returned to Canada, living in Toronto.
+He worked as an art director in film and television.
+He also wrote and directed his own short films, including Dizzy (2003) and That Thing We Do (2004).
+In 2003, he was invited to enter the director's program at the Canadian Film Centre.
+He graduated in 2004 with the short film Squeezebox, a tragicomedy starring Mary Margaret O'Hara.
+This was followed by the 5 minute short, Rewind.
+In 2008, Andrew re-located to London and begin production on his first feature film, Siren, a horror / thriller that premiered in 2010 to critical acclaim.
+The film was subsequently bought by Lionsgate and released on DVD.
+When Hull died in 2010, he was editing his final short film, Breaking and Entering.
+The film was subsequently released by his estate.

+Hull's short film, Dizzy, was the winner of Best Short at the Long Island Gay and Lesbian Film Festival in 2003 and the short That Thing We Do was the winner of Best Short at the Tampa International Gay and Lesbian Film Festival in 2004.

 Early life

-Andrew Hull was the youngest of three children born to Ralph Hull, psychiatrist, and Margot Finley, artist.
-He spent his childhood in Ann Arbor, Michigan and Peterborough, Ontario, attended Lakefield College School as a boy, and studied architecture at Carleton University, Ottawa.
-During his studies in 1989 he won the AIA/ACSA Research Council-Otis Elevator International Student Competition for his mixed-use commercial, retail and residential design for a development in historic London.
-Despite this accolade his interests shifted to film and video.
+Andrew Hull was born in Oshawa, Ontario, Canada.
+He was the youngest of three children born to Ralph Hull, psychiatrist, and Margot Finley, artist.

+Hull spent his childhood in Ann Arbor, Michigan and Peterborough, Ontario, attended Lakefield College School as a boy, and studied architecture at Carleton University, Ottawa.
+During his studies in 1989, he won the AIA/ACSA Research Council-Otis Elevator International Student Competition for his mixed-use commercial, retail and residential design for a development in historic London.
+Despite this accolade, his interests shifted to film and video.

 Being one of the first students to work with video at the School of Architecture, he graduated with an experimental video work about a cryptic symbol of a traced hand that appears in the urban environment.
 This first completed video marked his move from architecture into narrative film.